-The Center for Supply Chain Management at CSB partners with the St. Louis Operations Collective to bring you this one-day supply chain management conference.
+The Center for Supply Chain Excellence at CSB partners with the St. Louis Operations Collective to bring you this one-day supply chain management conference.

 Come learn from experts about emerging trends in trade, transportation and technology impacting the supply chain – globally and right here in our own backyard.
 From blockchain and sensor-driven supply chain visibility to digital agriculture, technology is transforming the way we navigate the supply chain and do business around the world.